History of Asian art: Thai art

-Timor art
+Timorese art

 Art in East Timor began to popularize since the violence during the 2006 East Timorese crisis.
 Children living in the country began graffiting walls into peace murals.

 The East Timor Arts Society promotes the art in the area, and house many different artworks produced in the country.

 Vietnamese art

 Vietnamese art is from one of the oldest of such cultures in the Southeast Asian region.
 A rich artistic heritage that dates to prehistoric times and includes: silk painting, sculpture, pottery, ceramics, woodblock prints, architecture, music, dance, and theatre.

 Traditional Vietnamese art is art practiced in Vietnam or by Vietnamese artists, from ancient times (including the elaborate Đông Sơn drums) to post-Chinese domination art which was strongly influenced by Chinese Buddhist art, among other philosophies such as Taoism and Confucianism.
 The art of Champa and French art also played a smaller role later on.

 The Chinese influence on Vietnamese art extends into Vietnamese pottery and ceramics, calligraphy, and traditional architecture.
 Currently, Vietnamese lacquer paintings have proven to be quite popular.

 The Nguyễn dynasty, the last ruling dynasty of Vietnam (c.
 1802–1945), saw a renewed interest in ceramics and porcelain art.
 Imperial courts across Asia imported Vietnamese ceramics.

 Despite how highly developed the performing arts (such as imperial court music and dance) became during the Nguyễn dynasty, some view other fields of art as beginning to decline during the latter part of the Nguyễn dynasty.

 Beginning in the 19th century, modern art and French artistic influences spread into Vietnam.
-In the early 20th century, the École Supérieure des Beaux Arts de l’Indochine (Indochina College of Arts) was founded to teach European methods and exercised influence mostly in the larger cities, such as Hanoi and Ho Chi Minh City.
+In the early 20th century, the École Supérieure des Beaux Arts de l'Indochine (Indochina College of Arts) was founded to teach European methods and exercised influence mostly in the larger cities, such as Hanoi and Ho Chi Minh City.

 Travel restrictions imposed on the Vietnamese during France's 80-year rule of Vietnam and the long period of war for national independence meant that very few Vietnamese artists were able to train or work outside of Vietnam.
 A small number of artists from well-to-do backgrounds had the opportunity to go to France and make their careers there for the most part.
 Examples include Le Thi Luu, Le Pho, Mai Trung Thu, Le Van De, Le Ba Dang, and Pham Tang.

 Modern Vietnamese artists began to utilize French techniques with many traditional mediums such as silk, lacquer, etc., thus creating a unique blend of eastern and western elements.